 Walk Over Latin Bridge

 Latin Bridge is an Ottoman bridge over the river Miljacka in Sarajevo, Bosnia & Herzegovina.
-The northern end of the bridge was the site of the assassination of Archduke Franz Ferdinand of Austria which initiated the World War I.
+The northern end of the bridge was the site of the assassination of Archduke Franz Ferdinand of Austria, which initiated World War I.

 Enjoy At Sebilj in Sarajevo